terra-hq/wysiwyg/readme/blocks/Image.md

 The caption property accepts the text-related styling options listed [here](../properties/Font.md).

+#### zoom-button-background-color (just for gutenberg)

+This property sets the background color of the zoom image button.
+#### zoom-button-bottom (just for gutenberg)

+This property sets the bottom position of the zoom image button.

+#### zoom-button-right (just for gutenberg)

+This property sets the right position of the zoom image button.

-### zoom image (just for WP)
+#### zoom-button-border-radius (just for gutenberg)

-This property sets the styling options for the zoom image button
+This property sets the border-radius of the zoom image button.

 ## SCSS